Skip to main content

 MongoDB

-The MongoDB target enables Data Catalog Agent to feed data from external sources to the Data Catalog application.
+The MongoDB target enables Data Catalog Agent to feed data from external sources directly into a MongoDB collection.

 To configure the mongodb target use: